DrMarc/slab/docs/hrtf.rst

 -----------------------------
 The HRTF describes the directional filtering of incoming sounds by the listeners ears, head and torso.
 Since this is the basis for localizing sounds in three dimensions, we can apply the HRTF to a sound to evoke the impression of it coming from a certain direction in space when played through headphones.
+The :meth:`HRTF.apply` method returns an instance of the :class:`slab.Binaural`.
+It is important to use the :meth:`~HRTF.apply` method of the :class:`HRTF` class instead of the :meth:`~Filter.apply` method of the individual :class:`Filter` class objects in the HRTF, because only the meth:`HRTF.apply` method conserves ITDs.
+The :meth:`Filter.apply` method does not do that, because when applying a generic filter, you normally do not want to introduce delays.

-The :func:`HRTF.apply` function returns an instance of the :class:`slab.Binaural`, because the transfer functions are ear-specific.
-In the example below we will apply the transfer functions corresponding to three sound sources at different elevations along the vertical midline to white noise.
+In the example below we apply the transfer functions corresponding to three sound sources at different elevations along the vertical midline to white noise.

 .. plot::
     :include-source: